Sigismund von Braun

-Sigismund Freiherr von Braun (14 April 1911 – 13 July 1998) was a German diplomat and Secretary of State in the Foreign Office (1970–1972).
+Sigismund Freiherr von Braun (14 April 1911 – 13 July 1998) was a German diplomat and Secretary of State in the Federal Foreign Office (1970–1972).

 Biography

 Sigismund von Braun was born in Berlin-Zehlendorf in 1911, the eldest son of the East Prussian landowner and later Reich Food Minister Magnus von Braun (senior).
-His brothers were rocket scientists Wernher von Braun and Magnus von Braun, and he was the father of politician Carola von Braun and cultural theorist Christina von Braun.
+His brothers were rocket scientists Wernher von Braun and Magnus von Braun, and he was the father of politician :de:Carola von Braun and cultural theorist :de:Christina von Braun.